auth0/docs/articles/tutorials/bulk-importing-users-into-auth0.md

 ## Pre-requisites

-Before you launch the import users job, a database (to which the users will be imported) must already exist.
+Before you launch the import users job, a database (to which the users will be imported) must already exist and it must be enabled for at least one client.

 ### Users schema
 The users file must have an array with the users' information in JSON format.
 The following [JSON schema](http://json-schema.org) describes valid users: